Those who give to the poor will lack nothing,

 but those who close their eyes to them receive many curses. — Proverbs 28:27

-Israeli news recently aired a story about a couple from the coastal city of Ashkelon who have devoted their lives to giving.
-Riki Lehrer explained how it all began 11 years ago when her husband Avi discovered that there were Sabbath-observing Jews staying in the hospital near their home.
-Avi realized that these people had no place to go for the Sabbath meal, and so he invited them to his own home.
+Several years ago, a story aired on the news about a couple from the Israeli coastal city of Ashkelon who had devoted their lives to giving.
+Riki Lehrer explained how it all began when her husband Avi discovered that there were Sabbath-observing Jews staying in the hospital near their home.
+Avi realized that these people had no place to go for the Sabbath meal, so he invited them to his own home.

 From there, the couple increased their acts of kindness, hosting up to 40 strangers in their home every Sabbath, some of whom slept there as well.
 But the Lehrer family didn’t stop there.
 Riki and her children began visiting the hospital daily to deliver food and a warm smile to the patients of all faiths.
 They looked out for new mothers and helped secure provisions for their babies.